 - 1. Align the transducer bracket with the holes on top of the transducer. - 2.
-Use a Phillips-head screwdriver to install a 7/16" [11 mm] screw and #8 split ring lock washer into each bracket hole [6 holes total].
+Use a Phillips-head screwdriver to install a 7/16" (11 mm) screw and #8 split ring lock washer into each bracket hole (6 holes total).
 Hand tighten each screw until each split ring lock washer flattens.
-Hand tighten only. - 3.
-Align the holes on the transducer bracket with the holes on the transom bracket.
+Hand tighten only.

-Attaching the Bracket to the Transom
+Attaching the Transducer Bracket